 2) Self-Supply Commercial and Institutional: Like public water supply, any self-supply commercial or institutional user requires a Lake Michigan water allocation permit if they are diverting Lake Michigan water.
 Currently there is only one active Lake Michigan water allocation permit in this sector, with an average water use of less than 10,000 gpd.
-There is also a military facility that withdraws and diverts Lake Michigan water (2013 reported use was 2.165 mgd).
+There is also a military facility that withdraws and diverts Lake Michigan water (2017 reported use was 1.864 mgd).
 As a federal facility which directly withdraws Lake Michigan water, they are not covered by the U.S. Supreme Court Decree and are not included as an Illinois diversion.

-There are two small self-supply commercial/institutional users within the Lake Michigan basin that withdraw groundwater.
-Together their 2013 withdrawal was 4,000 gpd.
+There was no reported self-supply commercial/institutional users within the Lake Michigan basin that withdraw groundwater.

-- 3) Self-Supply Irrigation: There are no Lake Michigan water allocation permits issued for this water use sector (irrigation water use is not a diversion).
-The ISWS collects data from three self-supply irrigation water users within the Lake Michigan basin; however none reported withdrawing 100,000 gallons/day or more.
-In 2013 total self-supply irrigation use was 0.116 mgd. - 4) Self-Supply Livestock: There are no self-supplied livestock facilities in the Lake Michigan watershed either utilizing groundwater or Lake Michigan water. - 5) Self-Supply Industrial: Requires a Lake Michigan water allocation permit if they are diverting Lake Michigan water.
-There is only 1 permit issued in this sector, and that industry is no longer in operation.

-The ISWS data base lists 5 industries withdrawing Lake Michigan water for cooling/consumptive use; only 3 exceeded the threshold of 100,000 gpd.
-Total withdrawal in 2013 was 20 mgd.
+- 3) Self-Supply Irrigation (Lake): There are no Lake Michigan water allocation permits issued for this water use sector (irrigation water use is not a diversion).
+The ISWS collects data from one self-supply irrigation water user using Lake Michigan water for irrigation.
+In 2017 they reported a use of 4,000 gallons/day. - Self-Supply Irrigation (Ground): The ISWS collects data from two self-supply irrigation water users using ground water from the Lake Michigan Basin for irrigation.
+In 2017 they reported a total use of 52,000 gallons/day. - 4) Self-Supply Livestock: There are no self-supplied livestock facilities in the Lake Michigan watershed either utilizing groundwater or Lake Michigan water. - 5) Self-Supply Industrial: Requires a Lake Michigan water allocation permit if they are diverting Lake Michigan water.
+There is only 1 permit issued in this sector.
+They reported a 2017 diversion of 0.570 million gallons per day (mgd). - The ISWS lists 3 industries withdrawing Lake Michigan water for cooling/consumptive use.
+Total withdrawal in 2017 was 27.975 mgd. - 6) Self-Supply Thermoelectric Power Production (once through cooling): This water use sector, by definition, does not result in a diversion; hence no Lake Michigan water allocation permit is required.
+The ISWS data base list includes 4 power

-- 6) Self-Supply Thermoelectric Power Production (once through cooling): This water use sector, by definition, does not result in a diversion; hence no Lake Michigan water allocation permit is required.
-The ISWS data base list includes 4 power facilities that withdraw Lake Michigan water for once-through cooling.
-Total withdrawal in 2013 was 627.450 mgd. - Self-Supply Thermoelectric Power Production (recirculated cooling): There are no self-supply thermoelectric power production facilities that utilize recirculated cooling in the Lake Michigan watershed. - 8) Off-Stream Hydroelectric Power Production: There are no off-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 9) In-Stream Hydroelectric Power Production: There are no in-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 10) Other: The Metropolitan Water Reclamation District of Greater Chicago has a Lake Michigan water allocation to divert Lake Michigan water in order to maintain navigation and water quality in the CAWS.
+- facilities that withdraw Lake Michigan water for once-through cooling.
+Total withdrawal in 2017 was 460.675 mgd. - Self-Supply Thermoelectric Power Production (recirculated cooling): There are no self-supply thermoelectric power production facilities that utilize recirculated cooling in the Lake Michigan watershed. - 8) Off-Stream Hydroelectric Power Production: There are no off-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 9) In-Stream Hydroelectric Power Production: There are no in-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 10) Other: The Metropolitan Water Reclamation District of Greater Chicago has a Lake Michigan water allocation to divert Lake Michigan water to maintain navigation and water quality in the CAWS.
 Water is diverted into the CAWS at three lakefront locations.
-In 2013 a total of 196.6 mgd was withdrawn and diverted into the CAWS for these purposes.
+In 2017 a total of 179.667 mgd was withdrawn and diverted into the CAWS for these purposes.
 Water is also diverted into the CAWS to operate two lakefront locks.
-These locks are operated by the U.S. Army Corps of Engineers and thus have no Lake Michigan water allocation permit.
+These locks are operated by the U.S. Army Corps of Engineers and thus don't have a Lake Michigan water allocation permit.
 However, this water is included in Illinois' allowable diversion.
-In 2013 the amount of Lake Michigan water diverted to operate the two lakefront locks was 41.35 mgd.
+In 2017 the amount of Lake Michigan water diverted to operate the two lakefront locks was 52.993 mgd.